rust-lang/surveys/surveys/2025/annual-survey/report/2026-02-13-2025-State-Of-Rust-Survey-results.md

 <!-- chart: what-ide-do-you-use (height=500) -->

 And finally a small group photo (17%) of what some respondents wanted to share about themselves.
-These numbers should be read in context: 58% of LGBTQ+ folks are about 8% of all respondents, 35% of self-identified women are about 6% and so on.
+These numbers should be read in context: 8% of the respondents to this survey identify as LGBTQ+ folks, 6% as women and so on.
 Even if these numbers are just slighly better than last year, taken in context they show a picture that a very *very* small percentage of marginalized groups of people make it to our project (we are doing still *better* than other tech communities!) and is a reminder that one of our core values is to strive to be a diverse and welcoming FOSS community **for everyone**.
 But this only comes if we work hard on *effective* outreach programs.

 <!-- chart: which-marginalized-group (height=500) -->